Guide to Rishikesh, India: Yoga, adventure, white water rafting, and digital nomad capital

-Rishikesh has always been one of my favourite places in India.
+RISHIKESH WAS ALWAYS one of my favourite places in India before I moved here in 2018.
 It’s a small town in north India, scenically located at the spot where the Ganga (Ganges) River spills out of the foothills of the Himalayas and begins her long journey across the plains of India to the Bay of Bengal.

-My favourite spot in Rishiskesh is at the quiet north end, where the sea-green river spills out of the mountains.
-White sand beaches line the banks, an occasional cow wanders by, and locals, yoga students and hippies gather in small groups to bathe in the chilly, fresh water of India’s most sacred river.
+One of my favourite spots in Rishiskesh is at the north end, where the sea-green river spills out of the mountains.
+White sand beaches line the banks, an occasional cow wanders by, and locals, yoga students and tourists gather in small groups to bathe in the chilly, fresh water of India’s most sacred river.

 Just below is the first of two great pedestrian bridges that span the mighty river.
 Lakshman Jhula is the smaller bridge, but still it teems with foot traffic, scooters and monkeys.
 Cafes on both sides overlook the river and one of the most scenic spots in town.
 From here, Rishikesh wends its way along both banks of the river, at the bottom of a narrow valley.
 The east side is almost free of car traffic, and a walk from end to end takes about an hour, and passes sadhu huts, parks, and scores of small shops and stalls selling cotton clothes, gems, spiritual souvenirs, Hindu religious icons and snacks.

-By the time you get to the other bridge, the big one, Ram Jhula, you are in the thick of the busiest part of Rishikesh.
+By the time you get to the other bridge, the big one, Ram Jhula, you are in the thick of the older and more religious part of Rishikesh.
 Sprawling ashrams, bustling restaurants, busy temples and statues depicting scenes from Hindu epics and the Bhagavad Gita abound.

 You can stay in an ashram and study yoga, or stay in a hotel or guesthouse and simply wander the town and the surrounding mountains, enjoying the peaceful vibe and fresh air.
 All of the food is vegetarian, as Rishikesh is a sacred city, and the shopping is surprisingly good.
 Best bets are flowing clothes, devotional music, semi-precious gemstone jewelry and books.
 There are also lots of options for healing treatments, such as Ayurvedic massage, and courses in everything from astrology to sitar.